vess-dev/DnD-Statistics/README.md

 # DnD-Statistics
-Throwing 4 machine learning models at DnD creature statblocks.
+Throw 4 machine learning models at DnD creature statblocks.
+Just to see if there are any correlations...
+Data Mining final project.

 # Requirements